fggo/python/README.md

 for language in favorite_languages.values():
     print(language.title())

 # 3-2.
-To see each language chosen without repetition, we can use a set.
-A set is similar to a list except that each item in the set must be unique:
+A set has unique items
 print("The following languages have been mentioned:") for language in set(favorite_languages.values()):
     print(language.title())